 the command's output.
 Note that these are in fact equivalent to global declarations of the mailto (see below).
-It is only used for backward compatibility, so
+They are used for backward compatibility,

 The entries of commands which have to be run once every m minutes of fcron's execution (which is normally the same as m minutes of system's execution).
 The time a system is suspended (to memory or disk) is considered as down time.
 To configure such a job, use configuration lines of the form

 @options frequency command